Human Subjects Research

 “Research” is defined as “systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalized knowledge” (45 CRF 46.102d).

-Independent projects, including pilot studies, senior theses, and class projects aimed for publication, that involve the primary (first-time) collection and analysis of human data or specimens are typically considered to be human subjects research.
+Independent projects, including pilot studies, senior theses, dissertation projects, and class projects aimed for publication, that involve the primary (first-time) collection and analysis of human data or specimens are typically considered to be human subjects research.
 Educational evaluation projects that are conducted solely for the purpose of program improvement are generally not considered to be human subjects research.
-Oral histories and other such memoir-gathering projects have not traditionally been considered to be human subjects research, but faculty advisors and departmental reviewers should be aware of cases and assess cases in which risks to informants may warrant IRB review.
+Oral histories and other such memoir-gathering projects have not traditionally been considered to be human subjects research, but faculty advisors should be aware of cases and assess cases in which risks to informants may warrant IRB review.

 Both funded and unfunded human subjects research must be reviewed, as must research that takes place on or off the Mary Baldwin campus, including work done outside of the United States.